Rebekah Karel,

 Speaking Engagements

 Rebekah is a passionate and engaging speaker who would be happy to present for your group on a variety of childhood mental health topics including ARFID, childhood anxiety, parenting the ADHD child, and the power of play therapy.
 Rebekah also has experience working in the schools and is happy to present a topic of your choice at your school’s next professional development.
-Rebekah also has a history of presenting for churches and other faith-based organizations and would love to chat about the intersection of faith and mental health.
+Rebekah also has a history of presenting for churches and other faith-based agencies and would love to chat about the intersection of and mental health.

 Ready to get started?